ben/writings/rebase.md

 ![](trivial-1b.png)

-It helps to think of commits as **a collection of changes** rather than a collection of fixed versions.
+It helps to think of commits as **a collection of changes** rather than a series of fixed versions.
 The `c` and `d` commits have been re-made as `c'` and `d'`, such that their *changes* are applied on top of `f`.

 ## A slightly less trivial example